junxit/us-congress-bills-111/metadata.md

 - 2009-02-13 — Introduced in Senate
 - 2009-02-13 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S2330-2331)
+- 2009-04-02 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+111-66.
+- 2009-08-06 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-03-10 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment in the nature of a substitute.
+With written report No. 111-161.
+- 2010-03-10 — Committee on Indian Affairs.
+Reported by Senator Dorgan with an amendment in the nature of a substitute.
+With written report No. 111-161.
+- 2010-03-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 312.